 28. With regard to a proposed UNEP project that would be implemented by UNEP-WCMC in close collaboration with the CITES Secretariat, key types of information that biodiversity conventions generate and that could be made interoperable were considered and discussed.
 Criteria against which these types of information would be evaluated as candidates for the project were developed.
 Based on their evaluation of the projects, participants selected four categories that they judged to be feasible, given the existing budget and timeframe, and that offered strategic relevance to Secretariats.
-These were: developing an interoperable system of focal point contact information; developing an interoperable system of Party information; developing a system that hyperlinks related elements of the strategic plans of each convention; and interlinking articles, decisions and resolutions of the project that will build on these initial information categories, addressing further information categories that could be made interoperable.
+These were: developing an interoperable system of focal point contact information; developing an interoperable system of Party information; developing a system that hyperlinks related elements of the strategic plans of each convention; and interlinking articles, decisions and resolutions of the conventions' governing bodies.
+The project team will develop a further proposal for phase II of the project that will build on these initial information categories, addressing further information categories that could be made interoperable.